Autolyse

 After testing dozens of autolyse sourdough loaves, I can tell you the difference is obvious: the dough after a 30-minute rest feels silky and cohesive, while a dough mixed all at once feels shaggy and tight.
 You spend half the time kneading.

-How long to autolyse sourdough and bread
+How long should you autolyse sourdough and bread?

 The right duration depends on your flour: